amshekar/wtf.ai/README.md

 In this presentation, we will cover the following topics:

-1. Overview of the Ts-sarvajna app
+1. Overview of the wtf.ai app
 2. How the app works
+3. Benefi
-3. Benefits of using the app
+of using the app
 4. Overview of LlAMa
 5. Risks
 6. Under Lying Architecture